Do I need a Grinder?

 If you're an espresso machine owner, however, I recommend you get yourself a burr grinder.
 The consistency they provide is vital.
 Some burr grinders can even control the dose (quantity of coffee that is ground) to a precise amount.
 This is great for the espresso machine owners, meaning you'll have a more consistent coffee, and less wastage.

-If you're wanting some more info, check out the reviews of other grinders: https://www.topreviews.co.nz/best-coffee-grinders-new-zealand/ and feel free to let me know your thoughts either comment here, or email me: jack@jackscoffee.co.nz
+If you're wanting some more info, give us a call, feel free to let me know your thoughts either comment here, or email me: jack@jackscoffee.co.nz

 Sincerely,